Library

 3. Extract insights: Interpret the patterns to uncover the root causes of user frustrations or satisfaction.

-4. Make it actionable: Connect the insights to specific, measurable actions that align with your team’s goals.
+4. Make it actionable: Connect the insights to specific actions and measurable outcomes that align with your team’s goals.

 AspectDataInsights